Top 7 Theme Parks for the Holidays

 This is among the most impressive holiday events you’ll find at a theme park: You’ll hear the story of Christmas told by a celebrity narrator accompanied by a 50-piece orchestra and a breathtaking choir.
 In the World Showcase section of Epcot at the America Gardens Theatre, you’ll hear the story of the babe in the manger like you’ve never heard it before.
 The theater comes to life with a massive choir singing warm and inspiring holiday music.
 This special event is included with the price of park admission, and you can purchase dinner packages for premium seating.

-Highlights: 2014 celebrity narrators include Jodi Benson (who voiced Ariel in The Little Mermaid), Neil Patrick Harris, Jonathan Groff (who voiced Frozen’s Kristoff), Whoopi Goldberg and Edward James Olmos.
+Highlights: Celebrity narrators include Jodi Benson (who voiced Ariel in The Little Mermaid), Neil Patrick Harris, Whoopi Goldberg and Trace Adkins.
 Check the website for specific dates for each celebrity.

 Fly into: Orlando International Airport